 Tax classes in Germany

 In Germany, your tax class will not affect your tax amount, but rather, depending on your income, the amount you pay will vary.
 Taxes are, however, calculated based on the amount of income you earn each month.
-Your overall tax bill remains the same over the course of the year.
+Remember that, your overall tax bill remains the same over the course of the year.

 Singles are taxed in tax class I. This includes widows, divorcees, and civil partners.
 A married person who is not in class II, III, or IV can also be in class I. Unmarried expats in Germany or those whose spouse lives in a different country will automatically be assigned to tax class 1 upon arrival.